diwu1990/diwu-homepage/content/post/2021-03-29-cbfloat/index.md

 ---
-title: A paper on 16-bit floating point training is up on arXiv!
+title: A paper on 16-bit floating point training is up on arXiv
 subtitle:
 summary:
 authors: []